NeoSkin7/Website/site/content/post/artemis2next.md

 ## Next for the Program

-Artemis II was given the number “II” for a reason: it was the second in the Artemis program of missions.
+Artemis II was given the number "II" for a reason: it was the second in the Artemis program of missions.
 But, it was _not_ the final mission!
 NASA has many more missions planned for the program, which promises to bring us _properly_ back to the Moon…

 ### Artemis III